Numerical Calculation of Periods on Schoen's Class of Calabi-Yau Threefolds: Introduction and Notation

 \section{Introduction and Notation}

-Given a Calabi-Yau threefold $X$ over $\mathbf C$ with a fixed nowhere-zero holomorphic $3$-form $\omega$ (which is unique up to multiplication by a scalar, by the definition of $X$), we consider the \textit{periods} of $\omega$ on $X$.
+Given a Calabi--Yau threefold $X$ over $\mathbf C$ with a fixed nowhere-zero holomorphic $3$-form $\omega$ (which is unique up to multiplication by a scalar, by the definition of $X$), we consider the \textit{periods} of $\omega$ on $X$.
 These are the complex numbers in the image of the map

 defined by integration of $\omega$ over $3$-cycles.
 Such values are interesting from the point of view of arithmetic (if $X$ is defined over $\mathbf Q$, they can be related to periods of certain modular forms;~for examples, see \cite{BKSZ}, \cite{Chm21}, \cite{CvS19}, \cite{Hof13}), however they are usually difficult to compute explicitly.
 In particular, naive numerical calculations fail to converge quickly.
 For some cases~in which it has been done, see \cite{LPV24} (especially \textsection1.2 there), \cite{Srt19} and \cite{RS20}.